torproject/onionbalance/docs/security.md

 uploads, significantly reducing its exposure compared to traditional Onion Services.
 Key points include:

-* Short-lived connections: Unlike standard Onion Services that maintain persistent circuits to introduction points and handle client traffic, the Onionbalance instance only establishes circuits briefly to upload descriptors.
+* Short-lived connections: unlike standard Onion Services that maintain persistent circuits to introduction points and handle client traffic, the Onionbalance instance only establishes circuits briefly to upload descriptors.
-* Fewer circuits: This minimizes the risk of selecting malicious relays and reduces opportunities for traffic fingerprinting or correlation attacks.
+* Fewer circuits: this minimizes the risk of selecting malicious relays and reduces opportunities for traffic fingerprinting or correlation attacks.
-* No direct client interaction: Clients never connect to the Onionbalance instance, further reducing its attack surface.
+* No direct client interaction: clients never connect to the Onionbalance instance, further reducing its attack surface.

 ### Enhanced Availability Protection